Daniel J. Myers

-Daniel J. Myers (born April 9, 1966, in Xenia, Ohio) is the President of Misericordia University in Dallas, Pennsylvania and a professor of Sociology.
+Daniel J. Myers (born April 9, 1966, in Xenia, Ohio) is the President of Misericordia University in Dallas, Pennsylvania and a professor of sociology.
 His best known research is on the urban unrest of the 1960s and the media coverage of those riots, specializing in identifying the patterns of unrest diffusion.
 He has written several books and articles, and is co-author of the best-selling sociological social psychology textbook, Social Psychology.

 Early life and education

 Daniel Myers was born in Xenia, Ohio, a town of approximately 20,000.
 His father was a Baptist minister.
 Myers moved throughout the United States during his childhood, including to New York, Pittsburgh, Indiana, Ohio, and West Virginia.
-Myers graduated from high school in Zanesville, and then graduated from The Ohio State University in Columbus, Ohio, in 1988 with a B.A. in political science and in 1991 with a M.A. in higher education and student affairs.
-In 1995, Myers graduated from the University of Wisconsin, Madison with a M.S. in sociology, followed by a Ph.D. in sociology in 1997.
+Myers graduated from high school in Zanesville, and then graduated from The Ohio State University in Columbus, Ohio, in 1988 with a B.A. in political science and in 1991 with a M.A. in higher education and Student Affairs.
+In 1995, Myers graduated from the University of Wisconsin, Madison with a M.S. in sociology, followed by a PhD in sociology in 1997.
 He wrote his dissertation on 'Diffusion Models for Riots and Other Collective Violence'.